opensource-observer/oso/apps/docs/docs/integrate/data-science.md

 client = bigquery.Client()
 ```

-### Tutorial: GitHub Stars & Forks Analysis

-The example below fetches the latest code metrics for all projects in the OSO data warehouse and generates a scatter plot of the number of forks vs the number of stars for each project.

-Remember to follow the steps from the setup section above and authenticate with your BigQuery service account key.

-You can find the full notebook [here](https://github.com/opensource-observer/insights/blob/main/community/notebooks/oso_starter_tutorial.ipynb).

-#### Query
+Now you can fetch the data you want.

-In this example, we will fetch the latest code metrics for all projects in the OSO data warehouse.
+In this example, we will fetch the latest code metrics for all projects on OSO.

 ```python
 query = """